Department of Engineering / Postgraduates / Postgraduate courses

 A four-year PhD course in collaboration with University College London.
 The course comprises an initial year undertaking the MRes in Connected Electronic & Photonic Systems, followed by a three-year PhD programme.
 The programme is designed to produce engineering leaders with a high level of understanding and skills in photonic and electronic systems, in particular, the fundamentals of the field together with the necessary research expertise, and technology, systems and applications knowledge.

-Future Infrastructure and Built Environment 2 (FIBE2)
+Future Infrastructure and Built Environment: Unlocking Net Zero (FIBE3)

 Future Propulsion and Power